surveysolutions/docs/content/headquarters/api/survey-solutions-api/index.md

 Every Survey Solutions server provides an API.
 It is important to verify the reference against the exact version contained in your server to make sure the correct syntax for API calls is being used.
+To see the version of the API description that corresponds to your server, replace `demo.mysurvey.solutions` in the above links with your server URL.

 This syntax may be expanded or revised in future releases.

 #### API Clients